District 8 Capital Projects

 Portions of the existing wastewater collection system serving the Village Creek Wastewater Basin are at capacity.
 Increased capacity is necessary to handle projected growth within the basin, which also includes the wholesale customer cities of Burleson and Crowley.
 The design for the upstream and downstream sewer gravity mains (which will connect to the force main of the lift station) includes a 5,000 foot, 78-inch sewer main as well as a 3,000 foot 60-inch sewer main that would tie in to an existing 60-inch sewer main near the intersection of Cook’s Lane and Lancaster Avenue.

-Balsam Street from Marigold Avenue to Yucca Avenue
+400 feet east of McClure Street from Fogg Avenue to Meriwether Avenue

 |Purington Avenue & Mt.
 Vernon Water Utility Improvements||